 Impact

-A use‑after‑free vulnerability in the WebRTC component of Google Chrome allows a remote attacker to execute arbitrary code within the browser’s sandbox by serving a specially crafted HTML page.
-The flaw occurs when a freed memory object is accessed again, enabling the attacker to control execution flow inside the protected sandbox, thus potentially compromising the confidentiality, integrity and availability of the user’s system.
+A use‑after‑free vulnerability in the WebRTC component of Google Chrome, identified as a CWE‑416 flaw, allows a remote attacker to execute arbitrary code within the browser’s sandbox by serving a specially crafted HTML page.
+The flaw also exhibits characteristics of a memory misuse defect (CWE‑825) where a freed object is accessed again, enabling the attacker to control execution flow inside the protected sandbox, thus potentially compromising confidentiality, integrity, and availability of the user’s system.
 The described problem carries a Chromium security severity of High.

 Affected Systems